How much does a pawnshop bond cost in Florida?

 To become a licensed pawnbroker in Florida, applicants must maintain a net worth of at least $50,000 or file security in the form of a bond, letter of credit or certificate of deposit in the amount of $10,000.

-Other licensing information can be accessed from the Important Links section of this page.
+Other licensing information can be accessed from the Additional Resources section of this page.

 Take your first step toward becoming a licensed pawnbroker by applying for a free bond quote today!